paragchaudhuri/cs475-tutorials/Tutorial_00/README.md

 ### For OSX:

 * OpenGL is preinstalled on OSX.
-* To install GLEW and GLFW, use [Homebrew] (https://brew.sh/).
+* To install GLEW and GLFW, use [Homebrew](https://brew.sh/).
 All relevant instructions can be found on the Homebrew site.
 The packages are called glew and glfw3

 <br>
 <br>